mossblaser/slidie-ttyd/README.md

 --------------

 Run the `slidie-ttyd` command to start a local server listening on `http://127.0.0.1:8080`.
-You can optionally give the name of a slidie XHTML presentation to server at `/`:
+You can optionally give the name of a Slidie XHTML presentation to serve at `/`:

     $ slidie-ttyd path/to/presentation.xhtml